-For the sake of convenience, the terms that will be used soon are defined and described first in the table below:
+For convenience, the terms that will be used soon are defined and described first in the following table:

 |str||Specify the default string type in Python.
 It is the bytes type in Python 2.x, and the unicode type in Python 3.x|